States worry about how to fill the gap in food aid ahead of a federal benefits halt

 Congress and President Donald Trump could strike a deal to end the federal shutdown that started Oct.
 1.

-It’s also possible that the federal government will allocate money for the program even if the shutdown continues.
-The liberal Center on Budget and Policy Priorities estimates that about $5 billion is available in a contingency fund and is calling on the government to use that for partial benefits in November.
-It's not clear if that's being seriously discussed.
+It’s also possible that the Trump administration would allocate money for the program even if the shutdown continues.
+The liberal Center on Budget and Policy Priorities estimates that about $5 billion is available in a contingency fund and is calling on the administration to use that for partial benefits in November, but it's not clear if that's being seriously discussed.

 The USDA has not answered questions from The Associated Press about whether those funds might be tapped.